fbpx

 A fundamental way to avoid frustration and employee dissatisfaction in the workplace is to establish feedback methods that are easily accessible to all personnel.
 Encourage employees to use these feedback mechanisms publicly or anonymously to feel like they have a voice within the organization.
 If employees feel they can be heard and their concerns are addressed, they’re far less likely to go sore and look for other outlets to vent.

-4. Act on Employee Feedback
+4. Act on employee feedback

 Asking for employee feedback is a good start, but listening to and acting on that feedback is crucial.